Creatide/Blender_Follow-Vertex-Position/README.md

 3. Select target `Vertex` in `Edit Mode`
 4. Go back to `Object Mode`
 5. Run Script in `Text Editor`
+6. Thats it.
+It makes empty object and keyframe vertex position to every frame.

 ## About
 This is quite old script that I've used in couple projects.
 Main reason for this was to get position of target `Vertex` and use that data in **After Effects** to make objects follow that point.